-Scholarships sound wonderful, and in some cases they are.
+Scholarships sound like a saving grace, and in some cases they are.
 Several good friends have used scholarships to fund their teen’s entire education.
 No one is arguing that a full ride is an ultimate reward.
-However, sometimes a scholarship “award” can entice you into deep debt chasing small awards at very expensive schools.
+However, sometimes a scholarship “award” can entice you into deep debt – especially when you’re chasing small awards at very expensive schools.

 A scholarship is a financial award that doesn’t have to be repaid.
-Your teen may receive one for academic merit or test scores because they live in a certain geographic area, because they excel in a sport, possess a talent, are pursuing a certain major, or because the college they are attending has a fund to either entice or subsidize a student’s enrollment.
+Your teen may receive one for academic merit or test scores, because they live in a certain geographic area, because they excel in a sport, possess a talent, are pursuing a certain major, or because the college they are attending has a fund to either entice or subsidize a student’s enrollment.
 Sometimes a scholarship might even be a prize or award given during a college tour.

-Because there feels like a lot of ways a person “could” earn a scholarship, and we’ve all heard that there are “millions of dollars that go unclaimed every year” we want to be sure our teens don’t leave any money on the table.
-And if you register your email address and pay the low price of $99, I’ll tell you all about it…..
+Because it feels like there are a lot of ways a person “could” earn a scholarship, and we’ve all heard that there are “millions of dollars that go unclaimed every year” we want to be sure our teens don’t leave any money on the table.
+And if you register your email address and pay the subscribe for $99, I’ll tell you all about it…..
 (NO!
 Don’t fall for it!)

 While it is true that some scholarship opportunities go unclaimed each year, far more common are the scholarships that have thousands of applicants for just one shot at $1,000.